-The College's computer network consists of over 2,500 workstations (PC, Apple, Linux, and thin clients) in labs, classrooms, and offices.
-Additionally, students connect over 2,500 similar workstations to the residence hall and wireless networks.
-Applications are powered through an elaborate architecture of over 120 servers running IBM AIX, Linux, Windows, and Netware.
+Loyola University has extensive computer facilities for use in research and coursework.
+The University's computer network consists of over 2,500 workstations (PC, Mac, Linux, and thin clients) in labs, classrooms, and offices.
+Applications are powered through an elaborate architecture of over 120 servers running IBM AIX, Linux, and Microsoft Windows.
 Some academic applications are delivered through the Web using the Citrix Presentation Manager.
-Network data is protected by a state-of-the-art, automated backup solution that includes a Storage Area Network, an automatic robotic tape library, and an automatic remote backup storage library.
-Internet access is provided by the College.
-Each residence hall room is wired to the campus backbone with 100/1000 Mbps service.
+Daily backups of network stored data are performed automatically and stored off-site.
+Network/internet access is provided to all students in their residence halls.
+Students can connect using either an Ethernet cable or through Loyola's wireless network.
 General purpose computer labs are located on the Baltimore Campus in various academic buildings and residence halls, as well as the Columbia and Timonium Campuses.
-Most labs are accessible 24-hours a day via Evergreen Card (issued by Public Safety).
-Labs contain IBM PCs, Macintoshs, UNIX workstations, and laser printers.
+Most labs are accessible 24-hours a day via Evergreen Card.
+Labs may contain IBM PCs, Macs, UNIX workstations, and laser printers.